mwv insider Blog

 Spring

-One thing the Mt.
-Washington Valley is known for, is a band of 20-plus restaurants called The Valley Originals.
+The Mt.
+Washington Valley is known for a band of 20-plus restaurants that make-up The Valley Originals.
 This group of locally owned restaurants have joined together to offer an experience of local dining unique in ambiance, recipes, and service.
 Look for the designated yellow flag outside each Valley Original and you’ll know you’re in the right spot!

 Through The Valley Originals you’ll find: outdoor dining, fine dining and casual pub fare; diverse flavors like Indian, Italian, and Irish cuisines; mainstays like steakhouses and fresh seafood.